mosip/documentation/docs/secure-biometric-interface.md

 **Secure Biometric Interface (SBI)**, previously called **MOSIP Device Service (MDS)** specification establishes standards/protocols that are necessary for a biometric device to be used in MOSIP.
 The MDS specification is primarly intented for biometric device manufactures, developers and designers to build MOSIP compliant devices.
 All devices that collect biometric data should operate within the specification of this document.

 ## SBI Service
 SBI is exposed via a service to be invoked by a host application (like registration client or authentication app).
 This service is a software module running on a host.
+The service must run on any of the ports in the range 4501-4600.

 ## Device standards
 ### SBI 1.0